 - Do not over-mix the cookies.
 Mix until the ingredients are just combined so that we have a flaky shortbread-like cookie

 - Let the cookies cool about 5 minutes before filling them up with cheesecake filling for the second bake.
 This allows the cookies to get crispy before adding moisture.

 - Let the cookies cool completely before storing.
 These cookies are best eaten the same day.

-- The best option for storing these cookies is freezing unused dough and cheesecake.
-To do this, freeze the cookies on baking sheets (already with indentations).
+- The best option for storing these cookies is freezing unused dough and cheesecake separately.
+To do this, freeze the cookies on baking sheets (with indentations).
 Once completely frozen, transfer to a large zip lock bag.
 Filling can be kept in the refrigerator for up to 10 days or the freezer for up to 1 month.
 For the freshest cookies, assemble as you need them.

 Get all my Christmas Cookie recipes here.

 Now are you ready to start baking?
 Let’s check out the recipe below.

 A buttery spiced shortbread filled with creamy eggnog-flavored cheesecake, these vegan Eggnog Thumbprint Cookies are the ultimate holiday cookie.
 Sure to impress!

 Start by making the eggnog cheesecake filling.
 In a stand up mixer with the paddle attachment beat the cream cheese until light and fluffy, scraping down the sides as needed.
 Add powdered sugar and spices and mix until smooth, about 3 minutes.
 With mixer running, slowly pour in holiday nog.
 Beat until smooth.
 Transfer to small bowl and chill for at least 30 minutes.